top of page

 We help reboot ecosystems

-Since we started Treely, we contributed to the reforestation of over 70 000 trees in Madagascar thanks to the NGO Eden Reforestation Projects.
+Since we started Treely, we have contributed to the reforestation of over 500,000 trees in Madagascar, Tanzania and Kenya.

 But more than the trees, we’re rebooting an entire ecosystem and creating jobs in the process thanks to you.